 By Jim Ferri

-Oaxaca remains a kaleidoscope of colorful colonial buildings, a wonderland amalgamation of markets and galleries where artists and artisans retain the indigenous traditions that they’ve brought from their villages, a place where traditional cooking remains revered, resulting in little restaurants stuck seemingly everywhere you look.
+Oaxaca is a kaleidoscope of colorful colonial buildings, a wonderland amalgamation of markets and galleries where artists and artisans retain the indigenous traditions that they’ve brought from their villages.
+It’s also a place where traditional cooking remains revered, resulting in little restaurants stuck seemingly everywhere you look.

 Top Place to Visit: Oaxaca’s Colorful Historic Center